techcodd/cookie-stand/README.md

 ### CSS Media Queries

-Here is an example of using a media querie in my css
+Here is an example of using a media querie in my css.

-...CSS
 @media (min-width: 700px) {
-    .heater-container {
+  .header-container {
     text-align: left;
+    display: flex;
-        display-items: center;
+    align-items: center;
   }
 }